regulad/regulad.github.io/minecraft/_posts/2020-11-24-Minecraft Global Bans.md

 * Mineville
 * The Hive

-Additonally, 4 of the 6 Featured Servers are also available on Minecraft Java Edition.
+Additionally, 4 of the 6 Featured Servers are also available on Minecraft Java Edition.

 * CubeCraft `play.cubecraft.net`
 * Mineplex `us.mineplex.com`
 * Mineville `play.mineville.org`
 * The Hive `play.hivemc.com`

-The majority of these servers proudly advertise the fact that they are "Offical Minecraft Partners."
+The majority of these servers proudly advertise the fact that they are "Official Minecraft Partners."

 ![Partner Badge](https://www.mineplex.com/assets/www-mp/img/partner-badge.png)

-These are heavily moderated servers that have seperate server networks for each edition of Minecraft they support.
+These are heavily moderated servers that have separate server networks for each edition of Minecraft they support.

-(I have a suspicion that CubeCraft Games is using a fork of Geyser (A Minecraft Java Edition plugin allowing players from Minercraft (Bedrock) to connect.), since the server exibits some signs of the Movement and Skin errors in the current build of Geyser, as well as sharing the same Minigames.
-Nevertheless, there is no crossplay.)
+(I have a suspicion that CubeCraft Games is using a fork of Geyser (A Minecraft Java Edition plugin allowing players from Minecraft (Bedrock) to connect.), since the server exhibits some signs of the Movement and Skin errors in the current build of Geyser, as well as sharing the same Minigames.
+Nevertheless, there is no cross-play.)

-The wording of the article implies that a ban from a single one of the servers will either flag the user for further investigation or immedately ban the user from all online services, including Realms and possibly external servers.
-Either way, this puts the user at the mercy of any possibly questionable moderation practices and questonable anti-cheats (Many anti-cheats will ban the user on the first strike, however these bans will almost always have an appeal process.)
+The wording of the article implies that a ban from a single one of the servers will either flag the user for further investigation or immediately ban the user from all online services, including Realms and possibly external servers.
+Either way, this puts the user at the mercy of any possibly questionable moderation practices and questionable anti-cheats (Many anti-cheats will ban the user on the first strike, however these bans will almost always have an appeal process.)

-Offically, the reasons for a ban include
+Officially, the reasons for a ban include

 * hate speech
 * sexual content and grooming